dkahdian/bruinplan/course-graph-spec.md

   - Fully satisfied groups are removed entirely, with direct edges from completed courses to group targets

 - **Display Toggles (in collapsible legend):**
-  - **Show Warnings:** Controls whether warning-level prerequisites are shown
-  - **Show Recommended:** Controls whether recommended prerequisites are shown (enforces hierarchy: warnings must be on to show recommended)
   - **Show Completed Courses:** (Appears only when user has completed courses)
     - ON: Show completed courses and traverse their prerequisite chains
     - OFF: Hide all completed courses and their prerequisites entirely